nchah/word2vec4everything/README.md

 **All 7 Harry Potter books**

 - Data: ~10 MB - A plaintext file of all 7 Harry Potter books.
 Found with the help of some Google-fu.
 - Comment: word2vec clusters the 4 houses of Hogwarts (Gryffindor, Hufflepuff, Ravenclaw, and Slytherin) together.
+The visualization is admittedly quite complicated and messy because this was processed by an earlier version of the script.

 ![](images/tsne-hp-names-200k-steps-1500-plot-v2-houses-cluster.png)